diliny867/Arduino-Game-Console-Project/README.md

    - It probably happens because some wires don't make good contact as needed.

 3. There are unnecessary buttons that are inactive during particular windows or games, confusing the user about their purpose.

-Please note that these issues were identified during testing, and further improvements are required.

 ---